TeamGrey/ch.bfh.bti7081.s2017.grey/docs/task01/First_Analysis.md

   - generate management information to assess performance against gov targets
   - patient records (basic information)
   - appointments (when and where)
+  - information about facilities (drop-in or just with appointment)

 - critical success factors
   - management has no direct access